ladjs/frisbee/Readme.md

 ## Background

-Facebook [recommends][facebook-recommends] to use `superagent` with React Native, but it does not work properly, therefore I went with the next best solution, their `fetch` package.
+The docs suggest that you use `superagent` with React Native, but in my experience it did not work properly, therefore I went with the next best solution, the Github `fetch` API polyfill included with React Native.
 After having several issues trying to use `fetch` and writing my own API wrapper for a project with it (and running into roadblocks along the way) -- I decided to publish this.

 Here were the issues I discovered/filed related to this:
 * <https://github.com/github/fetch/issues/235>